Term Time Exchange

 Points to Note Before Making an Application

 - If your home institution is one of CUHK’s exchange partners, you can come as an exchange student.
-Contact the study-abroad office or equivalent at your home institution for applications.
+Please contact the study-abroad office at your home institution.

 - If your home institution is not a CUHK exchange partner, you can come as an study-abroad student.
 You should apply directly through CUHK’s Office of Academic Links.